Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Discussion and outlook

-Just as the duality map corresponding to gauging (1+1)d systems relates paramagnetic eigenstates to long-range ordered GHZ states (see end of sec.~\ref{sec:Ising}), the (2+1)d gauging procedure maps symmetry protected topologically ordered states to states exhibiting intrinsic topological order \cite{levin2012braiding}.
-It will be very interesting to consider those questions from the point of view of fusion 2-categories, consider duality relations beyond this canonical gauging procedure, and explicitly construct (2+1)d Hamiltonian models related by such generalizations.
+Just as their one-dimensional analogues relate paramagnetic eigenstates to long-range ordered GHZ states (see end of sec.~\ref{sec:Ising}), these operators map symmetry protected topologically ordered states to states exhibiting intrinsic topological order \cite{PhysRevB.86.115109}.
+It will be very interesting to consider those questions from the point of view of fusion 2-categories, consider duality relations beyond that described above, and explicitly construct (2+1)d Hamiltonian models related by such duality relations.

-{\bf Acknowledgements:} This work is supported by the Research Foundation Flanders (FWO) via grant nr.
-G087918N and G0E1820N.
-LL is supported by a PhD grant from the FWO.
-G.O acknowledges support from the US Department of Energy grant DE-SC0020343.